 It’s not just a good camera that will help you to create beautiful images of food.
-The lens you use will have a bigger impact on the quality of the image and will control your ability to use stylistic choices like a blurry background.
+The lens you use will have a bigger impact on the quality of the image.
+Which will control your ability to use stylistic choices like a blurry background.

 This is why you’ll hear photographers say all the time ‘invest in glass’.
 It’s smart to put your money into the best lens you can afford and invest in your collection of lenses.

-Majority of the time, you’ll take your lenses with your along your photography journey but will change your camera more often as new updates and features become available.
+Majority of the time, you’ll take your lenses with your along your photography journey.
+Yet, you will change your camera more often as new updates and features become available.
 Good lenses can last you a lifetime, providing you don’t drop your lens.

 Which I’ve done on shoot before…ouch.